dtran44/README-Generator/README.md

 ## Description
-To create a README generator that allows the user to generate REAMEs more efficiently
+To create a generator for users to create README files more efficiently

 ## Table of Contents
 - [Description](#description)